SuperFola/superfola.github.io/index.md

 **July 2016** Worked in a pharmacy as a technician, for a month.
 My job was to prepare medicines for a machine to pack them into kit.

-**2015** Traineeship in Polytech Orléans for a week, where I helped an electronic technician to prepare electronic circuits for practicals.
+**June 2015** Traineeship in Polytech Orléans for a week, where I helped an electronic technician to prepare electronic circuits for practicals.

 ## Languages